tdhock/tdhock.github.io/_posts/2026-09-14-hierachical-imbalanced-subset-generation.md

 Above we can see the desired properties.

 * In the first half of the table, with `y=0`, when a row has been removed in `ineg0.1`, then it is also removed in `ineg0.01` (hierarchical removal of negative samples as negative proportion is decreased).
-* In the second half of the table, with `y=1` when a row has been added in `ineg0.1`, then it is also added in `ineg0.01` (hierarchical addition of positive samples as negative proportion is decreased).
+* In the second half of the table, with `y=1`, when a row has been added in `ineg0.1`, then it is also added in `ineg0.01` (hierarchical addition of positive samples as negative proportion is decreased).
+* The same E rows are used for addition in Xi and Yi.
 * The distribution of folds is uniform: theres are equal numbers of rows with each pattern in each fold (stratification).

 Below we create a table for output, with rows in the same order as the original table.